Call me crazy, but one of the ways I like to express my thankfulness to God is to write and speak gender-specifically.

 So, I’m totally okay with waiters and waitresses at eateries; actors and actresses to make me laugh, cry, or hold me in suspense; or a chairman or chairwoman to head up a committee.

 Since I have the privilege of working with married and engaged couples, I counsel husbands and wives, or fiancés and fiancées.
 “Partners” and “significant others” (whatever those mean!) and other creative combinations necessitate other types of counseling.

 When I write about a man or a woman in third person, I use a male or female pronoun.
 Thankfully there is no neuter third person singular pronoun in English — which makes perfect sense since each one of us is either fully male or fully female.
 “They” is not an acceptable substitute for him or her, as it is a third person plural pronoun.

 In spite of the biblical, medical, experiential, scientific, clinical, historical and common sense reality of gender uniqueness, opponents of gender-specific language call out gendered language as “sexist”.
 Name calling aside, I just think that sentences with real guys and gals are much more interesting and honouring of our humanity.

 As a healthy, red-blooded male, I’ve celebrated gender uniqueness in one way or another for my whole life.
 As a boy I was often considered “girl crazy”.
-That led me down some unproductive paths in my twenties when energetic appreciation wasn’t counterbalanced by good values.
-Eventually, as a Christ-follower, my appreciation skyrocketed when someone pointed out to me that the woman was God’s final and crowning achievement in creation.
+That led me down some unproductive paths early on when hormonally-supercharged appreciation wasn’t counterbalanced by good values.
+Later, as a Christ-follower, my appreciation skyrocketed when I discovered that the woman was God’s final and crowning achievement in creation.
 No argument from me!

 As a man, I do emotional backflips everyday that I get to enjoy Melissa as my wife.
 I’m more than okay that she is not like me in any way … that her biochemistry is uniquely female … that her brain is wired differently than mine … that every cell in her body is uniquely female … that she is not in any way the same as me.
 Different as night and day.
 What a gift!
 Thank you God!